 From keeping us in order (red means “stop” and green means “go”) to conveying structure (think maps and color-coded lists) to expressing our moods – color is a powerful influence in our everyday lives.
 We live and breathe fashion, color and interiors, and we’re always looking ahead to what’s next.
 We provide designers with colorways that enable them to unleash their creativity, while still delivering a trendy – or timeless – aesthetic that their clients will adore.

 Not everyone is cut out for sales.
 Even superstars are challenged – by competitors, market conditions, customer demands.
 But according to Bentley’s 2017 Sales Person of the Year, attitude is everything.
 Wendy Jorgensen, saleswoman extraordinaire from the bustling Big Apple and a finalist for this year’s Interior Design HiP Seller award, is a true believer in mind over matter.
 It’s what keeps her resilient – and successful.

-Held from June 13-15 at The Mart in Chicago, NeoCon has evolved into one of the most recognized and attended trade shows in the industry and this year will be no exception.
-Join us at our Merchandise Mart booth #1098 and at our Kinzie showroom across The Mart, 220 W Kinzie St. Suite 200, for our NeoCon events!
+Held from June 11-13 at The Merchandise Mart in Chicago, NeoCon has evolved into one of the most recognized and attended trade shows in the industry and this year will be no exception.
+Join us at our Merchandise Mart booth #1098 and at our Kinzie showroom across from The Merchandise Mart, 220 W. Kinzie St. Suite 200, for our NeoCon events!